 - using tissue transplanted from another part of your body (such as your back, belly, or thighs)

-Saline implants are the most common implant used.
 A saline implant has a silicone shell that is filled with saline.
-Silicone gel implants are filled with liquid or firm silicone gel.
+Silicone gel implants are filled with firm silicone gel.
 They tend to feel softer than saline implants, and some women think the texture is more like natural breast tissue.

 Implants also are used to cosmetically enlarge breasts.